olliethedev/netlifycms-blog/content/home.md

     date: 2021-04-18T20:10:46.594Z
     description: The distinction between objects and data structures is an important one.
 And knowing when to use each kind is crucial to writing clean code.
+  - date: 2021-05-02T14:46:58.397Z
+    link: /posts/clean-code-error-handling
+    name: "Clean Code: Error Handling"
+    description: Depending on the problem we are trying to solve, a large part of our code can be related to error handling.
+If the error handling code obscures logic, it's wrong.
+So let's explore some of the ways we can keep our error handling clean.
 ---
 My tutorials and general thoughts on all things tech related.